Dor12k/Dor12k/README.md

 Our website allows users to easily classify strawberry plant leaf diseases using advanced image recognition technology. <br>
 Simply upload an image, and our AI-driven system will provide an accurate diagnosis, helping you manage your strawberry crops effectively.
 <br><br>

-**Tech Stack:**
+**Tech Stack (latest version):**

+- **Backend:** Django, Python, Django REST Framework (DRF)
+- **Frontend:** React.js (with Vite), Node.js
-  -  Backend: Django, Python, PostgreSQL (AWS RDS)
+- **Database:** PostgreSQL (AWS RDS)
-  -  Frontend: HTML, CSS, JavaScript
-  -  AI & Model Training: TensorFlow, OpenCV, NumPy, Matplotlib
+- **AI & Model Training:** TensorFlow, Keras, OpenCV, NumPy, Matplotlib, Pandas
-  -  Deployment: AWS EC2, Nginx, Docker, AWS S3, TensorFlow SageMaker
+- **Deployment:** Docker, Nginx, AWS EC2, AWS S3, Redis
-  -  Android App: Java (Android Studio), TensorFlow Lite <br>
+- **Versioning & Tools:** Git, GitHub, AWS CLI

+**Note:**
+The original version of this project used plain HTML, CSS, and JavaScript for the frontend, and did not include a REST API layer.
+It was later upgraded to a modern full-stack architecture using React and Django REST Framework to support better scalability, maintainability, and mobile API integration.

 [Click here for the full repository.](https://github.com/Dor12k/Classification_Web_Application)
 <br>